 miles (3.45 statute miles) from low tide on the coastline.
 If passengers participate as players in any policy game or other

 lottery, or any other game of chance for money or other thing of value that the owner or operator of the vessel (or their

 employee, agent, or franchisee) conducts, sponsors, or operates, the voyage is subject to the ship passenger tax.
 The tax

 applies regardless of the duration of the voyage.
-A casual, friendly game of chance with other passengers that is not conducted,
+A casual, friendly game of chance with other passengers that isn't conducted,

-sponsored, or operated by the owner or operator is not gambling for determining if the voyage is subject to the ship passenger
+sponsored, or operated by the owner or operator isn't gambling for determining if the voyage is subject to the ship passenger

-The tax does not apply when a vessel is on a voyage of less than 12 hours between 2 points in the United States or
+The tax doesn't apply when a vessel is on a voyage of less than 12 hours between two points in the United States or

 if a vessel is owned or operated by a state or local government.